jcraftsman/pictures-analyzer/README.md

 Usage: analyzer index [OPTIONS]

 Options:
-  --directory PATH the local path to the directory that contains all the pictures to index
+  --directory DIRECTORY  The local path to the directory that contains all the
+                         pictures to index
+  --help                 Show this message and exit.

 ```
 exemple of usage: